-Since starting the business, we’ve supported not-for-profits that support equity and inclusivity, peaceful living and the natural environment.
+We support a range of not-for-profits including those that take care of the wellbeing of women and children and protect our natural environment.
 As well as the programs noted below we also support Foodbank, Polished Man and Greenfleet.

 A good friend of mine, Liz Bull, told me about this brilliant initiative by Brotherhood of St Laurence where refugee, migrant and asylum seeker women can access mentoring and training to support them in starting their own business.